Does Your Child Struggle to Read?

 In fact, a child who is still struggling read after 3rd grade has an almost 75% chance of never learning to read well (Yale University).
 She may struggle through the rest of elementary school, into middle school, throughout high school & into adulthood if something is not done early & often by an expert in literacy.

 Unfortunately, many teachers are just not trained in literacy intervention.
 When someone obtains a bachelor’s degree in teaching, it often doesn’t include more than one class, if any, on how to diagnosis & treat reading problems.
-My Master’s Degree in Reading consisted of 3 years of additional coursework beyond my undergraduate degree.

 While many children learn to read without a lot of effort, others never make that leap forward.
 And how about those older kids whose reading difficulty was never caught, diagnosed, or addressed?